richardrigutins/virgil-agent/README.md

-# Virgil Agent
+# VirgilAgent - your virtual tourist guide

-**Virgil Agent** is a simple chatbot application that helps you get tourist information and plan your next trip.
+**VirgilAgent** is a simple chatbot application that helps you get tourist information and plan your next trip.

 The application allows the user to chat with **Virgil**, an AI-powered virtual tourist guide that replies to the user's questions about cities, art, places of interest, restaurants, hotels, etc. in a natural language, using the same language as the user.